5 Powdery Plant-Based Proteins that will Feed the World of Tomorrow

 Demand for teff is growing such that farmers outside of East Africa are experimenting with the crop.
 From Brandenburg, Germany to Idaho, USA, teff fields are now being planted and harvested in many different regions around the world.

 As the global supply of teff increases, we expect to see it become especially popular in gluten-free baking mixes for desserts, pancakes, breads, and more.

-Is your production line ready for the plant-based future of food?
+Is your production line and blending system ready for the plant-based future of food?